TehNut-Mods/LaunchGui/README.md

 (Also found in the GUI if you haven't changed anything and launch)

 1. Download the latest release from [here](https://github.com/TehNut/LaunchGui/releases).
-2. Open up the .jar and navigate to assets/launchgui/lang/en_US.lang
+2. Do an initial launch to generate your config.
-3. Open it up in your favorite text editor.
-Edit everything after the "=" on each line.
+3. Open the config up in your favorite text editor.
+Change all the lines you want.
 Leave the line blank if you don't plan to use them, or want a line break.
-4. Distribute to your players in your pack.
+4. Distribute to players of your pack.

 I *do not* require any credit for this.
 It is fully open and useable by anybody.